Short Term Incapacity Allowance (STIA)

 To make a claim, you must:

-You must submit your medical certificate as soon as possible after seeing your GP as your claim will be disallowed should it be submitted 6 months after your GP visit.
+You must submit your medical certificate as soon as possible after seeing your GP.
+Your claim will be disallowed if you submit it 6 months after your GP visit.

 How long you can claim for

-STIA can be paid for a minimum of two days and a maximum of 364 days.
+STIA can be paid for a minimum of 2 days and a maximum of 364 days.

 The first certificate in your claim can’t cover more than 28 days.